High estrogen on trt symptoms: What happens when your balance shifts

 Conditions linked to it

-While estrogen is protective for the male cardiovascular system in moderate amounts, chronic hyperestrogenism induced by TRT can lead to distinct medical issues.
+While estrogen can be supportive for the male cardiovascular system in moderate amounts, chronic hyperestrogenism induced by TRT can lead to distinct medical issues.
 It is important to distinguish between uncomfortable side effects and genuine clinical conditions.

 The most widely recognized condition is gynecomastia, the proliferation of glandular breast tissue in men.
 Unlike simple fat accumulation (pseudogynecomastia), this involves the development of a firm, rubbery disc of tissue beneath the nipple caused by an imbalance between estrogen and androgen action at the breast tissue level.[5]
 Once this fibrous tissue forms, it typically does not regress with medication and may require surgical removal.